SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ![](https://github.com/SMARTlab-Purdue/ros-tutorial-gazebo-simulation/blob/master/images/gzsim-robot_scaling.png)

-Note that at this point we have simply modified the `<visual>` elements of the robot, so the robot will look like a scaled down version of the Pioneer 2DX model through the GUI and to GPU based sensors such as camera, depth camera and GPU Lasers.
+Note that at this point we have simply modified the `<visual>` elements of the robot, so the robot will look like a scaled-down version of the Pioneer 2DX model through the GUI and to GPU based sensors such as camera, a depth camera, and GPU Lasers.
 Since we did not modify the `<collision>` elements in this model, the box geometry will still be used by the physics engine for collision dynamics and by CPU based ray sensors.

 # 7. Creating and adding a Custom ROS light sensor plugin
 ## Introduction
 Our goal is to mount a custom sensor on top of our robot and publish the sensor readings on a rostopic.
-To do that, we first create a ROS plug in for our camera based light sensor.
+To do that, we first create a ROS plugin for our camera-based light sensor.

 In this section, we cover how to create a custom light sensor and its plugin to publish sensor readings on a ROS topic.
 The idea is that the sensor can be mounted on the previously built mobile robot to monitor the environment(world) created on gazebo with the robot.